Louisville braces as decision looms in Breonna Taylor case

 Fischer said the city will close some streets in downtown Louisville to vehicular traffic, and he said that his emergency order gave him the power to impose a curfew.
 Kentucky Gov. Andy Beshear (D) has said he is prepared to deploy the National Guard and state police to support Louisville police.

+“This should’ve been an easy indictment,” wrote Taylor family attorney Sam Aguiar in a Facebook post Tuesday.
+He has accused the officers of recklessly firing bullets into Taylor’s apartment.

+“Our city is on edge,” he wrote.
+“I’ve been pacing for eight hours today.”

 On Tuesday afternoon, downtown streets were mostly empty.
-Many city workers and office employees were ordered to stay home in anticipation of possible unrest related to the Cameron’s decision.
+Many city workers and office employees were ordered to stay home in anticipation of possible unrest related to Cameron’s decision.
 Downtown hotels were turning away guests, and many parking garages were closed within five blocks of the city’s Hall of Justice, where a small crowd gathered near a makeshift memorial to Taylor.

 Taylor’s mother, Tamika Palmer, visited the protest scene Tuesday afternoon.